mrkmg/git-stream/README.md

     -l, --leave               Do not remove the feature branch -p, --no-push             Do not push the changes to the remote

+`update` will bring the {feature-name} branch up to date with master.
+This is useful if master has changed since the feature branch was created.

 #### release

 Work with releases.
 Releases are used to mark specific versions.